 Tip: you will want to plan on publishing your planned changes in the library during the scheduled multimedia lab assistance hours.
 To get the most out of the assistants, you'll want to have already explored other sites, found new images, written revised text, and prepared a mockup before you ask for help.
 Bonus tip: use Jerz's unbeatable Newbie Web Author Checklist before you finish.
 Can't get enough web design tips?
 UC Boulder has a comprehensive list of sites offering help.

-Wednesday.
+Thursday.
 Peer response.
-Discussion: responding to student writing using UW-Madison checklist, plus special considerations in hypertext: reading behavior (Liu and Nielsen) navigation (jerz again), and design: does my website suck?
+Discussion of Challenging the Chip (chs 4 and 5).
+Workshop: responding to student writing using UW-Madison checklist, plus special considerations in hypertext: reading behavior (Liu and Nielsen) navigation (jerz again), and design: does my website suck?

 You may want to revise your hypertexts based on my response and peer reaction.
 After revising the hypertext, create a printable or "flat" version of your website in the form of a traditional essay of 2000 words.
 You may incorporate as much of the text you wrote on individual web pages as you feel is helpful.
 HOWEVER: your goal is to make a traditional printable essay, and the writing has to be successful on those terms.
 Simply pasting chunks of the hypertext together will not be successful for most people.
 Make use of the feedback provided in today's class.
 Add this printable version to your